 - If $5,000.00 or higher, the next bid must be at least $100.00 higher.

 You can see how the math works out.
-So the increments aren't based on each other but represent a percentage of the higher of the two numbers in the range.
+The increments aren't based on each other but represent a percentage of the higher of the two numbers in the range.

 If this seems confusing to you, don't worry, you're not alone.
 Here are a few examples of bids and where the next highest bid needs to fall to consider: